Munisport: Documented contamination

 The Public Health Assessment concluded: "Inhalation of contaminated dust is a past and future air exposure pathway.
 Contaminated soils and fill material are sources of contaminated dust."

 The Western portion of Munisport Dump was backfilled with solid waste consisting, among other things, of solid waste consisting of trash and municipal garbage.
 Among the non-permitted dumping discovered and documented were 12 drums containing tricresyl phosphate, ethylcyanoacetate, and acetate.
-"Small amounts" of hospital waste was found on the site.
+"Small amounts" of hospital waste were found on the site.